COMP122/echo.mips/README.md

 The deliverables for this projects are:
   1. echo.java: which prints out the number of command-line arguments
-     - Language: Java
      - Task: ensure provided starter code works
      - Tag: java-echo-start

   1. echo.java: which prints out each of the the command-line arguments
-     - Language: Java
      - Task: insert a for-loop to print each argument separated by a space (' ')
      - Tag: java-echo-done

   1. echo.s: which prints out the number of command-line arguments
-     - Language: MIPS
      - Task: ensure provided starter code works
      - Tag: mips-echo-start

-  1. echo.s: which prints out the series 1 .. argc
+  1. echo.s: which prints out the series 1..argc
-     - Language: MIPS
      - Task: insert a loop to print each value in the series on individual lines
      - Tag: mips-echo-loop